chtoucas/Zorglub.Time/test/Zorglub.Testing/Testing/Facts/README.md

 Test bundles:
 - A test bundle MUST be abstract.
 - Its methods MUST have distinct names (parameters do not count).
-- Its methods MUST NOT be static.
+- Its methods MUST NOT be static, otherwise these methods won't be run by Xunit.
 - A test bundle providing DDT SHOULD derive from either CalendricalDataConsumer or CalendarDataConsumer, even when it's not necessary.
 This is mostly important when testing calendars and related date types which have a bounded scopes.